 Models in PaaSage are initialised as empty templates, populated with characterising and deployment rules that are extracted and replaced with deployment characteristics.
 Models are initially formed from user input in the IDE and contain platform, data and policy specific information.
-We envisage three types of model in PaaSage:
+We envisage three types of model in PaaSage per lifecycle phase.